SYSTRAN/storages/README.md

 ## Configuration

-Configuration of the services is done with a json dictionary: `{"key1": DEF1, "key2": DEF2, ..., "keyN": DEFN}`, where `key1`...`keyN` are the identifiers of each storage, and `DEF1`...`DEFN` their configuration.
+Configuration of the services is done with a JSON dictionary: `{"key1": DEF1, "key2": DEF2, ..., "keyN": DEFN}`, where `key1`...`keyN` are the identifiers of each storage, and `DEF1`...`DEFN` their configuration.

-Configuration `DEFI` are themselves json dictionary with following fields:
+Configurations `DEFI` are JSON dictionary with following fields:
 ```json
 {
 	"description": "description of the storage (optional)",